Peppermint Bark Brownie Cookies

 Pile of peppermint bark cookies on the counter with two candy canes in a heart shape in the background.

-• Peppermint extract – Infuses a burst of refreshing peppermint flavor.
+• Peppermint extract – Infuses the cookies with peppermint flavor.

 Making the Peppermint Bark Cookies